-The City of Moreno Valley's Finance Subcommittee will hold a PUBLIC MEETING to review the applications received to be considered for funding recommendations and inclusion in the Annual Action Plan for the City's Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), and HOME Investment Partnership Programs for FY 2019/20 (Program Year July 1, 2019 through June 30, 2020).
+The City of Moreno Valley's Finance Subcommittee will hold a PUB-LIC MEETING to review the applications received to be considered for funding recommendations and inclusion in the Annual Action Plan for the City's Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), and HOME Investment Partner-ship Programs for FY 2019/20 (Program Year July 1, 2019 through June 30, 2020).
 Applications were due to the City of Moreno Valley on January 31, 2019.
-Organizations that submitted an application are invited to attend and give a brief three-minute oral presentation of their proposed program.
+Organizations that submitted an application are in-vited to attend and give a brief three-minute oral presentation of their proposed program. their proposed program.